Trump Undercuts Health Experts — Again — in Schools Debate

 “Here we have at this time the 21st century’s biggest public health crisis, and the CDC has been shunted aside,” said Dr. William Schaffner, a professor of preventive medicine and infectious diseases at the Vanderbilt University School of Medicine in Nashville.
 They have "been sidelined and their voices — their clear, consistent, transparent voices — have been muffled or even completely silenced.”

 Not so, said Dr. Deborah Birx, the task force’s response coordinator.
-She said those states should instead close bars, end indoor dining and limit gatherings “back down to our phase one recommendation, which was 10 or less.”
+She said those states should instead close bars, end indoor dining and limit gatherings “back down to our Phase 1 recommendation, which was 10 or less.”

 Experts warn the U.S. has suffered from a lack of clear, science-based messaging during the pandemic — typically provided by the CDC.
 But Trump and the White House have kept the agency at arm's length since the early days, when it botched development of a test kit, delaying tracking efforts.